-Last week we discussed the rise in income inequality, and its relationship to the financial crisis.
-We noted that the rise in income inequality has occurred everywhere, but it is particularly pronounced in the USA and the UK, and that this is directly associated with the rise in labour incomes of the top 1 percent.
+Last week we discussed the rise in income inequality in the USA and its relationship to the global financial crisis.
+We noted that the rise in income inequality has occurred everywhere, but it is particularly pronounced in the USA and the UK.
+We also noted that this is directly associated with the rise in the incomes of the top 1 percent.

 - The extreme concentration of income gains at the very top of the economic ladder.

-- The role of government policy in creating a winner takes-all pattern.
+- The role of public policy in creating a winner takes-all pattern.

 - The change in the collective and organisational landscape of politics.